Thomas A. Wayment

 In her duties for the RSC, Joany works closely with the publications director, executive editor, production supervisor, and great student employees on all RSC publications.
 She also assists with travel, budgeting, media relations, special projects, and other office management responsibilities.
 Joany could also be called communications director since all communication addressed to the RSC goes through Joany to be recorded and processed.
 Anything sent any other way or through any other person runs the risk of being undocumented and lost.
 Submissions, return for edits, and reviews come to Joany and then are sent to the publications director for processing.

-Devan Jensen loves editing books, journals, and magazines at the RSC, where he also mentors the social media team.
-Since joining the RSC in 2001, he has copyedited about 250 books or book-length projects, which garnered many awards.
+Devan Jensen has thirty years of experience working with books, journals, magazines, and (more recently) social media.
+Hired in 2001 to professionalize the RSC publications, he has led talented teams to edit about 250 books or book-length projects, which garnered many awards, including four from the Mormon History Association.
 In 2016 he received the BYU President's Appreciation Award, and in 2015 he received the Dean's Award for exceptional service.
-He has presented at Campus Education Week, LDS Publishing and Media Association, Mormon History Association Conference, Pacific History Association, and Utah State History Conference.
+He has been an adjunct instructor in business writing, editing, and religion at BYU and Utah Valley University and an editor for the Ensign magazine, Church Publishing Services Department, and Deseret Book Company.
+He has presented at Campus Education Week, LDS Publishing and Media Association, Mormon History Association Conference, Pacific History Association Conference, and Utah State History Conference.
 He is a member of the Sons of Utah Pioneers, founding member of LDS Educators Association, longtime Scout leader, and Eagle Scout.
-He worked previously as an editor for the Ensign magazine, Church Publishing Services Department, and Deseret Book Company.
-As a National Merit Scholar, he received his BA (cum laude) and MA degrees in English from BYU and has published five books and about forty-five articles.
+As a National Merit Scholar, he received his BA (cum laude) and MA degrees in English from BYU.
 He is compiling a book on Mormons in Micronesia, emerging from his missionary service in Guam and Pohnpei in Micronesia.
-He and his wife, Patty, live in Orem, Utah, and have four children and one grandaughter.
+He and his wife, Patty, live in Orem, Utah, and have four children and one adorable granddaughter.

 Brent R. Nordgren is the operations and production supervisor for the BYU’s Religious Studies Center (RSC).
 As such, he oversees the operation and production of the publications, marketing, and legal matters of the RSC.
 With the help of a talented team he produces, markets, prints, advertises, distributes, and publicizes the RSC books, journals, and magazines.
 He is also the managing editor of the BYU Religious Education Review magazine.
 He has authored a number of articles for the magazine and has facilitated and gathered most of the Review's content since it began in 2008.
 Brent has also been the RSC website administrator since its inception in 2008.
 Including books, journals, and magazines, Brent has overseen the production of over 160 publications.